Super 8 Films

-I have a new obsession and it’s name is Super 8mm film.
+I have found a new additiction and it’s name is Super 8 film!

 How I stumbled across this lost film format is a few months ago I walked into a Cash Converters on a whim and noticed an old school Super 8 camera on the shelf.
 It was a Minolta Autopak-8 S 6 and it was going for 100 bucks.
 Obviously being a student of filmmaking I knew what Super 8 was but I had never used a camera before and had no idea if this particular camera would work in the first place.
 But I was super curious and so I took the leap and snatched it up.

 The last time I shot something on film was at Flinders University during my cinematography studies.
 We got to shoot our Honours projects on 16mm film with an Aaton XTR film camera — a very big and scary deal at the time.
 I wrote and photographed a horror film called “The Horror Film” because back then I was really into (and apparently could also stomach watching) that genre.
 It turned out alright...

 Shooting film requires a certain discipline and knowledge of the basics of cinematography which modern-day filmmaking has made less important.
 Among other things, the biggest challenge with Super 8 cameras as well as the Aaton XTR there is no video monitor to show you what you’re shooting — and so you’re essentially shooting blind.
 Therefore you have to be confident that the camera settings you are using will produce a good-looking image in every situation.
 You need to understand the nuances of film stock and be able to premeditate what type of stocks to shoot on for certain locations; you have to know which part of the image you are exposing for and how to take light readings to ensure that your camera settings will do this; and you have to be diplomatic about what you’re shooting because you’ve only got a limited amount of film to work with.